Gallipoli

 The inciting incident occurs at 14 minutes when Archy defeats Frank in a sprint race, and afterward, they discuss enlisting.
 Archy's determination to join the war effort becomes clear - he lies about his age and plans to run away.
 The catalyst is not a single event but Archy's crystallized decision to pursue glory in war..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Archy and Frank successfully enlist (Archy in the Light Horse, Frank in the infantry after failing the cavalry riding test).
+This indicates the protagonist's commitment to Archy and Frank successfully enlist (Archy in the Light Horse, Frank in the infantry after failing the cavalry riding test).
 They make the active choice to enter military life, crossing from civilian to soldier.
 This irreversible decision launches them toward Gallipoli., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Arrival at Gallipoli and first experience of the trenches.
+Significantly, this crucial beat Arrival at Gallipoli and first experience of the trenches.
 The men witness the horrific conditions, constant shelling, and proximity to death.
 The false victory of adventure and excitement gives way to the grim reality of trench warfare.
 Stakes escalate dramatically; the tone shifts from adventure to dread., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 86 minutes (76% through) represents the emotional nadir.
 Here, Previous waves of Australian soldiers are massacred going over the top into Turkish machine gun fire.
 The suicidal nature of the assault becomes undeniable.
 Major Barton protests but is overruled.
 The literal death of hundreds of young men, with Archy's wave next.
-Hope dies., shows the protagonist at their lowest point.
+Hope dies., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 84% of the runtime.
 Frank reaches headquarters but fails to get the order cancelled.
 The officer dismisses him - the attack will proceed.
 The revelation that the system doesn't care, that the lives of these men are expendable.
 Frank races back knowing he cannot save his friend, embodying helpless witness to tragedy., demonstrating the transformation achieved throughout the journey.